Christopher Isherwood: Life in the United States

+Meeting Don Bachardy

 On Valentine's Day 1953, at the age of 48, he met the teenager Don Bachardy among a group of friends on the beach at Santa Monica.
-Reports of Bachardy's age at the time vary, but Bachardy later said, "At the time I was probably 16."
+Reports of Bachardy's age at the time vary, but Bachardy later said: "At the time I was probably 16."
 In fact, he was 18.
-Despite the age difference, this meeting began a partnership that, though interrupted by affairs and separations, continued until the end of Isherwood's life.
+Despite the age difference, this meeting began a partnership that, though interrupted by affairs and separations, continued until Isherwood's death.

-During the early months of their affair, Isherwood finished—and Bachardy typed—the novel on which he had worked for some years, The World in the Evening (1954).
+During the early months of their affair, Isherwood finished — and Bachardy typed — the novel on which he had worked for some years, The World in the Evening (1954).
 Isherwood also taught a course on modern English literature at Los Angeles State College (now California State University, Los Angeles) for several years during the 1950s and early 1960s.

-The 30-year age difference between Isherwood and Bachardy raised eyebrows at the time, with Bachardy, in his own words, "regarded as a sort of child prostitute", but the two became a well-known and well-established couple in Southern Californian society with many Hollywood friends.
+The 30-year age difference between Isherwood and Bachardy raised eyebrows at the time, with Bachardy, in his own words "regarded as a sort of child prostitute", but the two became a well-known and well-established couple in Southern Californian society with many Hollywood friends.

 Down There on a Visit, a novel published in 1962, comprised four related stories that overlap the period covered in his Berlin stories.
 In the opinion of many reviewers, Isherwood's finest achievement was his 1964 novel A Single Man, that depicted a day in the life of George, a middle-aged, gay Englishman who is a professor at a Los Angeles university.
 The novel was adapted into a film of the same name in 2009.

-During 1964 Isherwood collaborated with American writer Terry Southern on the screenplay for the Tony Richardson film adaptation of The Loved One, Evelyn Waugh's caustic satire on the American funeral industry.
+During 1964, Isherwood collaborated with American writer Terry Southern on the screenplay for the Tony Richardson film adaptation of The Loved One, Evelyn Waugh's caustic satire on the American funeral industry.

+Final years and death

 Isherwood and Bachardy lived together in Santa Monica for the rest of Isherwood's life.
 Isherwood was diagnosed with prostate cancer in 1981, and died of the disease on 4 January 1986 at his Santa Monica home, aged 81.
 His body was donated to medical science at UCLA, and his ashes were later scattered at sea.
 Bachardy became a successful artist with an independent reputation, and his portraits of the dying Isherwood became well known after Isherwood's death.